 Some stores also have a cup with things like carrot, cucumber and dip.
 Note the dip at Family Mart stores (see picture below) contains mayonnaise and cod roe.

 Available in most convenience stores, but the best bets are 7-11 and Family Mart.
-7-11 also sells steamed broad beans which are vegan (just beans and salt).

 Food to make a meal!